Overview

 Owners, Admins, and full-visibility Bookkeepers can create expense category rules by following these steps:

-- Hover over your profile icon at the bottom left of the main navigation and select Organization Settings.
+- Hover over the settings icon at the top right corner of the main navigation and select Organization Settings.

 - Open the Accounting Automation tab and select the New Rule button.